Pricing

 API boundary

 Claude app subscriptions and Anthropic API usage are separate billing lanes.
-Fable 5 and Mythos 5 API pricing should not be treated as included in consumer or team app plan allowances.
+Sonnet 5, Opus 4.8, Fable 5, and restricted Mythos access should be modeled as API/model-routing decisions, not as included consumer or team app allowance.

 Tracks